Quail Estates West

-Quail Estates West is a Tidy, Quiet 55+ Condominium Community with Low Maintenance Living in Sunny Las Vegas, Nevada
+Quail Estates West is a Quiet, Well Kept 55+ Condominium Community with Low Maintenance Living in Sunny Las Vegas, Nevada

 Quail Estates West is a gated 55+ community located on the west side of Las Vegas, Nevada, about seven minutes from the Las Vegas Strip.
-Built in the late-1980s to early-1990s, this tidy, quiet complex sits on two and a half acres and has 269 single story condominiums.
+Built in the late-1980s to early-1990s, this well kept, quiet complex sits on two and a half acres and has 269 single story condominiums.

 Prices start in the low-$100,000s, and the monthly HOA fee is around $285.
 Please verify these prices with a Realtor as they may change.

 Amenities do not rival those found in more polished 55+ developments, but residents enjoy a clubhouse, a spa and an outdoor swimming pool.
 The community is also guarded, giving homeowners a sense of safety and security.